Gui-Devz/ninja-page-nodeJs/README.md

 -   Use the following command on your terminal: npm install nodemon -D

-In this project it was used a view engine, that in this case was Nunjucks.
+In this project it was used a template view engine, that in this case was Nunjucks.
 So...

 -   Use the following command on your terminal: npm install nunjucks -y